keshavos/do-you-engineer/README.md

         excludesfile = /Users/<your username folder>/.gitignore_global
 ```

-*Additional: I use [P4Merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge) as my diff and mergetool.
-Add the following settings if that is your preferred tool*
+*To set [P4Merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge) as your diff and mergetool.
+Add the following settings to your gitconfig file*
 ```
     [merge]
         tool = p4mergetool